akanalytics/odonata/docs/README.md

 Stockfish python interface | https://pypi.org/project/stockfish/ | By Ilya Zhelyabuzhsky.
 Sweet.

 ## License
-The software licence is [AGPL-3](../license.txt), though libraies used are MIT licensed.
+The software licence is [AGPL-3](../license.txt), though libraries used are MIT licensed.
 Trial or experimental versions may lag in terms of source code publication.

 Library | URL | License